Several factors—from automation and big data to staffing shortages and culture shifts—will help guide the evolution of

 Outsourcing: The study found that 88% plan to outsource some or all of their industrial maintenance operations.
-The leading causes are lack of skills among current staff and lack of time and resources for maintenance.
+Among the leading causes are lack of skills among current staff and lack of time and resources for maintenance.

 Throughout the history of maintenance, it has always had the same definition.
 It is the management, control, and execution which will ensure that design levels of availability and performance of assets are achieved in order to meet the business objectives.
 The issue that is driving the evolution of maintenance is that the business objectives are variable over time.
 They have continually changed and will continue well into the future.
 Only by understanding the underlying issues driving this change will we be better suited to speculate on the future of the maintenance industry.
 To download the 2021 state of industrial maintenance report, click here.